University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/pathogens_and_metagenomics/blast_intro.md

 makeblastdb -in ~/Practical_blast_intro/dbs/uniprot_sprot.fasta -dbtype 'prot' -parse_seqids -out ~/Practical_blast_intro/dbs/sprot
 ```

-This will generate six files that BLAST uses.
+This will generate ten files that BLAST uses.

 You will then need to index/format the human hg38 chromosome sequences so that BLAST can search them.